On this page:

-What is Distributed Generation?
+What is distributed generation?

-> What are the Benefits of Wholesale Distributed Generation?
+What are the benefits of WDG?

-> - WDG serves only local load and avoids the expensive, inefficient, and environmentally harmful effects of long-distance transmission infrastructure.
+- WDG serves only local load and avoids the expensive, inefficient, and environmentally harmful effects of long-distance transmission infrastructure.

-> - WDG projects keep energy dollars close to home and grow local economies, driving economic stimulation, including job growth.
+- WDG projects keep energy dollars close to home and grow local economies — driving economic stimulation, including job growth.

-> - WDG projects come online quickly and avoid the lengthy and expensive process of building new, large, centralized power plants and transmission lines.
+- WDG projects come online quickly and avoid the lengthy and expensive process of building new, large, centralized power plants and transmission lines.

 - WDG projects democratize access to clean local energy by giving more parties the opportunity to participate — not just homeowners or large corporate entities.